-Our defined benefit pension plans principally consist of both funded and unfunded noncontributory plans covering the majority of domestic employees and retirees.
-The funded defined benefit pension plan and unfunded pension plans are currently frozen to future benefit accruals.
-The expense we recognize is determined using certain assumptions, including the expected long-term rate of return and discount rate, among others.
+Our defined benefit pension plans principally consist of both funded and unfunded noncontributory plans, which are currently frozen to future benefit accruals.
+The expense is determined using certain assumptions, including, among others, the expected long-term rate of return and discount rate.
 We recognize the funded status of our defined benefit plans (other than a multiemployer plan) as an asset or liability in the Consolidated Balance Sheets and recognize the changes in the funded status in the year in which the changes occur through Accumulated other comprehensive loss in the Consolidated Balance Sheets.